alpheios-project/pwa-prototype/README.md

 The web server root is mapped to the root directory of the project.

+## Environment variables
+A docker image uses the following environment variables:
+`PWA_HTTP_PORT` - A port that is used for HTTP requests.
+Default value is 8020.
+`PWA_HTTPS_PORT` - A port that is used for HTTPS requests.
+Default value is 8120.

 ## Allow self-signed certificates in Google Chrome
 The Chrome flag `allow-insecure-localhost` will allow to develop on localhost with a self signed certificate.
 Use the following URI to access it: `chrome://flags/#allow-insecure-localhost`.